 In the latest episode of Hack My Growth, we're looking at the recent December 2020 core update from Google.
-We're going to look at how it's impacted the SEO community, who are some of the early winners and losers and what you need to do to make sure that your site is ready no matter what type of update comes your way.
+We're going to look at how it's impacted the SEO community, who are some of the early winners and losers, and what you need to do to make sure that your site is ready no matter what type of update comes your way.

 There's another thing we need to keep in mind.
 It's not over yet.
 These core updates don't just happen in one day.
 They don't happen in 24 to 48 hours.
-They happen over the course of a few days and sometimes weeks.
-So we still need to pay attention to what's going on and make sure that we're not overreacting to what we're seeing just yet.
+They happen over the course of a few days and sometimes weeks, so we still need to pay attention to what's going on and make sure that we're not overreacting to what we're seeing just yet.

 Here's some data from Rank Ranger on the early impact of this core update.
 You can see there's a fluctuation.
-In May, it was 38% within the top three results, we're at 55 right now.
+In May, it was 38% within the top three results; we're at 55 right now.
 In the top five results, May was a little more volatile.
 In the top 10 results, overall December has been more volatile.
 Most of that happening within those top three positions.
 If we look at SEMRUSH, we can look at their sensor tool and see that on the fourth, we had a very, very high fluctuation, a lot of shifting.

 Then obviously the next day you see it kind of go down again and if you look at the data today, you'll notice that it's trending back up.
 Here we go.
 We look at the normal deviations in the search results.
 This is going to help us see the volatility.
-So it's a deviation of about 4.8, which is critical, and the volatility on December 4th was extremely high.
+It's a deviation of about 4.8, which is critical, and the volatility on December 4th was extremely high.
 You can also notice here that on December 10th, we started to see a higher uptake in the volatility of the search results.
 It wasn't within the critical level, but the volatility definitely went high, it was over a seven here, which is pretty significant.
-Now, if we want to compare some of the early winners to losers, this is categories based on the SEMRUSH data.
+Now, if we want to compare some of the early winners to losers, these are categories based on the SEMRUSH data.
 You can see here the categories in green, these are the ones that saw more of a positive impact like pets and animals and internet telecom, online communities as a category.

 But overall, if we look, we can get kind of an idea of some of the industries that did see some uplift.
-Over here you can see the negative impacted categories.
+Over here you can see the negatively impacted categories.
 Obviously, you've got sites in both categories that had positive and negative.

 We could see that this update was extremely broad, which it should be.
 It's a core update, it's a broad update, but it's had an impact on people in every industry and in every category we've got positive and negative impacts.
 One of the things that I've seen, I've seen some of the competitors that we compete against for some of our clients, we've seen some of the recovery where they were hit pretty hard in May, and we're seeing some recovery and that's something that's been shared across the web.
-I've seen a number of SEOs and webmasters talk about that they were hit pretty hard in May with a core update.
+I've seen a number of SEOs and webmasters talk about how they were hit pretty hard in May with a core update.

-If we look at the visibility index is what Lily Ray used here to show who won and who lost within these domains.
+If we look at the visibility index, it is what Lily Ray used here to show who won and who lost within these domains.
 You notice that YouTube saw a massive increase in visibility with this update.
 YouTube is obviously owned by Google.
 You can see that they're continuing to favor their own platforms, their own products, which is something that we've known for quite a while.
-SparkToro founder Rand Fishkin, formerly of Moz, did a lot of studies on this of how Google entities are tending to rank higher and higher, and they're owning more and more of the SERPs.
+SparkToro founder Rand Fishkin, formerly of Moz, did a lot of studies on this how Google entities are tending to rank higher and higher, and they're owning more and more of the SERPs.

 What can you do about these core updates?
 Now, these are a few questions that I've taken from the developers.google site, where they talk about core updates.
 Google gives us quite a bit of information on what they're looking for.
 Things like providing original information, making sure that we are providing substantial and complete, comprehensive information and description of our content.
 These things are very, very important.